-If you would like to find out more about becoming a PPIE advisor for this study then please contact the coordinator by clicking the button below.
+If you would like to be a PPI participant for the study, please contact Judith Long by clicking the button below:

 The MOSAIC2 Study team are asking individuals with Intermittent Claudication (IC) to oversee and advise upon a 5 year multi-phase study.
 MOSAIC2 is an NIHR funded study taking place across the UK.
 It is researching the development and evaluation of a supported home-based walking programme for people with Intermittent Claudication.